 Coming from that level of resignation, I was totally blown away and yet, very pleasantly surprised, when I discovered that everything changed once I began exploring how people were like dogs.
 I would eventually experience a life-changing epiphany with respect to my mom and brother.
 All it took was identifying which breed of dog had the correct temperament to explain why my mom and brother behaved as they did.

 My mom turned out to be the poster child for the Schipperke breed (as I explained in detail in Chapter One).
-Schipperkes are impatient, easily agitated and bored with anything that doesn’t concern them.
+Schipperkes are impatient, easily agitated and bored with anything that doesn’t concern themselves.
 Thinking of my mom as a Schipperke allowed me to understand that she’d never, in a million years, be able to support my music since the only thing of value to her at this point in her life was financial security.
-My dad had been the only thing of value to her in the past but sadly, he’d passed away in 2001.
-Once my mom sensed (correctly) that my career as a singer-songwriter would never be lucrative, the only position she could ever permit herself to adopt would be that of discouraging me.
-It became her Schipperke duty to illuminate the idiotic error of my ways.
+In the past, my dad had been the focus of her life but he passed away in 2001 and my mom’s concerns became completely centered on money.
+Once my mom was able to sense (correctly) that my career as a singer-songwriter would never be lucrative, the only position she could ever possibly adopt was that of trying to discourage me.
+It became her Schipperke duty to help me see the idiotic error of my ways.

-In the past, I’d always subconsciously assumed that my mother and brother’s behavior was either a consequence of something I’d done or was due to the fact that I simply wasn’t deserving.
-Now, I could finally stop holding myself responsible for something I’d never had any control over.
+In the past, I’d always subconsciously assumed that my mother and brother’s behavior was either a consequence of something I’d done or was simply due to the fact that I wasn’t deserving.
+Now, I could finally stop holding myself responsible for something I’d never had any control over: their feelings.

-The reality of the situation, though, was much more profound than even that.
-What I could now see was that my mother and brother actually had no control over their own behavior.
-The truth (though it’s a hard truth to accept) is that no one has control over their temperament or the behavior it inspires.
-With great determination, we might be capable of modifying ourselves in some small measure but for the most part, we’re born with a specific temperament and that temperament defines us for the entirety of our lives.
+The reality of the situation, though, was much more profound than even that: I was now able to see that my mother and brother had no control over their own behavior.
+The truth (though it’s a hard truth to accept) is that no one has that much control over their own temperament or the behavior it inspires.
+With great determination, we might be able to modify ourselves in some small measure but for the most part, we’re born with a specific temperament and that temperament is what define us for the entirety of our lives.

 This was a radically new concept for me.
-Growing up, I’d always believed that people had an almost infinite ability to change and transform themselves.
-I’d certainly believed that I should be capable of altering and molding myself in whatever way I might see fit.
-Now, I knew that all those beliefs were an illusion or at best, wishful thinking.
-Temperament was clearly as powerful and pervasive in humans as it was in dogs.
+Growing up, I’d always believed that people had an almost infinite capacity to change and transform themselves.
+I’d certainly believed that I should be capable of being able to alter and mold myself into whatever I wanted myself to be.
+I know now that all those beliefs were delusional or, at best, merely wishful thinking.
+It turned out that temperament was just as powerful and pervasive in humans as it was in dogs.

 Understanding this allowed me to see something I’d never been able to see before.
-Because the temperaments of my mother and brother were genetic and beyond their control, I now understood that their actions had never been meant to be hurtful.
+Because the temperaments of my mother and brother were genetic and beyond their control, I now understood that they’d never intended to be hurtful.
 Being able to accept that my mother and brother’s behavior was separate and distinct from their love for me was truly liberating.
-I would now be able to stay strong in the knowledge that they loved me, knowing that if they did do something to hurt me, it was a reflection of their temperament and not an intentional act.
+I could now try to hold on to the fact that they loved me, understanding that if they did do something that hurt me, it was a reflection of their temperament and not an intentional act.

-This doesn’t mean that people don’t have a certain amount of input and responsibility for their actions and behavior.
-We’re not mindless robots.
-Yet, temperament is an extremely powerful force in our lives and should never be minimized.
+This doesn’t mean that people are exempt from having a certain amount of responsibility for the way they act and behave.
+We’re not mindless genetic robots but it can’t be denied that temperament is an extremely powerful force in our lives and can’t be minimized.

-During the time that I was struggling to accept these many new and transformative insights, I was also battling to seize ownership of my own temperament and behavior.
-It had dawned on me that it was my response to the actions of my mother and brother that had really caused me the most pain.
-What had hurt me the most was my erroneous interpretation that their behavior meant they didn’t love me.
-That had been my undoing.
+During the time that I was trying to accept these transformative insights, I was also struggling to take ownership of my own temperament and behavior.
+It finally dawned on me that it was my response to the actions of my mother and brother that had truly caused me the most pain.
+What had hurt the most was my erroneous interpretation that their behavior meant they didn’t love me.

-Throughout my many years handling dogs as a veterinarian, I’d never interpreted a dog’s behavior to mean that there was something lacking in me personally or as a vet.
-I’d always understood that when a dog feels the inclination to bite (either protectively or aggressively), it’s because the dog’s temperament is compelling it to do so in a stressful situation.
-Naturally, I was never thrilled to be on the biting end of a dog’s teeth but all creatures, myself included, can’t help but respond when someone tries to hurt them.
+In contrast, in all my years as a veterinarian, I’d never once believed that a dog’s bad behavior meant that there had to be something lacking in me as a vet or as a person.
+I’d always understood that when a dog feels the need to bite (either protectively or aggressively), it’s because the dog’s temperament and personality is compelling it to do so.
+Naturally, I wasn’t thrilled to be on the biting end of a dog’s mouth but all creatures can have a moment of acting out if someone hurts them or they think someone is going to hurt them.

-Yet, there’s a dramatic difference between being hurt by someone who’s unfamiliar to us and someone who’s close to us such as family, friends or even our own dog.
-There’s no doubt that I’d be extremely taken aback if my own dog, Priscilla, ever tried to bite me.
-This is in spite of the fact that I’m only minimally bothered when someone else’s dog tries to bite me.
-It’s simply more painful when someone close to us hurts us.
-That’s the reason I was so devastated when my mother and brother couldn’t support me.
+It’s important to note that there’s a difference between being hurt by someone we don’t know and someone who’s close to us (such as family, friends or even our own dog.)
+I have no doubt that I’d be extremely upset and shocked if my own dog, Priscilla, tried to bite me.
+This is in spite of the fact that I’m hardly bothered at all when someone else’s dog tries to bite me.
+It’s simply not expected when someone close to us hurts us.
+That’s the reason I’d been so devastated when my mother and brother didn’t support me.
 I wouldn’t have nearly been so impacted if someone I didn’t know had walked out on me while I was playing.
 I might have considered them to be rude but it would never have broken my heart.
-Having a close personal connection will always make any wounding feel that much more unwarranted and painful.
+Having a close personal connection with someone is always going to make any wounding feel that much more unwarranted and painful.

 Family offers the most intimate connection with another human being that the majority of us will ever experience.
 Family is essential to the human condition because it forces us to stay connected in spite dire differences and intense incompatibilities that would normally drive unrelated individuals apart.
 Family creates a cohesive unit that provides a buffer to the unpredictable and sometimes dangerous nature of the outside world.
 Due to our lifelong commitment to one another, family is invariably granted extra leeway and a much wider berth whenever it comes to internal conflict.